ru22-14/beauty-boutique/README.md

 ### Admin Site

 A super user was created to allow access to the admin panel of the website.
-Once logged in as an admin, the Admin Site link is accessable on the top Navigation Bar by clicking on the account icon.
+Once logged in as an admin, the Admin Site link is accessable on the top navigation bar by clicking on the account icon.

 ### Product Management